Health and Safety policy

 The public liability section of your policy covers hirers for occasional private social events.
 This applies only where no other insurance cover is in force.

-There is no automatic cover under the church policy for outside organisations; however, most groups have their own public liability cover and you should seek written confirmation from them that they have appropriate cover.
+There is no automatic cover under the church policy for outside organisations; however, most groups have their own public liability cover.
+You should seek written confirmation from them that they have appropriate cover.

-In the first instance, refer to your Diocesan guidelines and/or Diocesan Adviser.
+In the first instance, refer to your Diocesan guidelines and/or Diocesan Advisor.